60-de-QI/VulQIan/README.md

 For more detailed instructions on building and running the engine, please refer to the documentation or the individual source files.

 ## Requirements

+Ensure you have the `VK_SDK_PATH` environment variable set or compilation will not be able to find the SDK.
+The engine uses this path to load both the Lib and the Includes.

 [![My Skills](https://skillicons.dev/icons?i=cpp,cmake,git,vscode,v&perline=5)](https://skillicons.dev)